Teaching Your Models to Understand Code via Focal Preference Alignment: Framework

 and the optimization objective \(\mathcal{L}_{\text{DPO}}(\pi_\theta; \pi_{\text{ref}})\) is:

 DPO optimizes the expectation over the pairwise preference dataset \(\mathcal{D}\), and \(\sigma\) is the sigmoid function.

-DPO has proven effective in multiple domains like mathematics~\cite{lai2024stepdpostepwisepreferenceoptimization}.
-However, the objective in Eq.~\eqref{DPO_eq} may not be fully suitable for preference-based alignment in code generation, as a large portion of the tokens in \(y^+\) and \(y^-\) are identical, with only minor differences.
+While Direct Preference Optimization (DPO) has demonstrated effectiveness in domains such as mathematics~\cite{lai2024stepdpostepwisepreferenceoptimization}, its standard objective function, as shown in Equation~\eqref{DPO_eq}, may be suboptimal for preference-based alignment in code generation, as a large portion of the tokens in \(y^+\) and \(y^-\) are identical, with only minor differences.
 This can confuse the policy model in identifying the critical differences necessary for functional correctness, and diminish alignment gains~\cite{pal2024smaugfixingfailuremodes,DBLP:journals/corr/abs-2402-05369,DBLP:journals/corr/abs-2407-08639}.

 To help code LLMs better grasp the critical tokens driving functional differences between preference pairs, we modify the DPO algorithm to highlight key tokens in the dispreferred code snippet using a masking strategy.
 Specifically, given $y^-=[y_1^-, y_2^-, ..,y_L^-]$ containing $L$ tokens, vanilla DPO computes $\mathcal{K}^-$ as: